Snapchat slang terms explained: SU, TTM, LMR — What do they mean?

 What does SU mean on Snapchat?

 On Snapchat, SU usually means ‘Swipe Up.’
-When you swipe up on a story on the app, you are able to easily send a direct message to someone, so if someone uses this term, they may be encouraging you to message them.
+When you swipe up on a story on the app, you can easily send a direct message to someone, so if someone uses this term, they may be encouraging you to message them.

-Alternatively, people are able to put links in their stories, and if they write SU, they may be encouraging you to access the link.
+Alternatively, people can put links in their stories, and if they write SU, they may be encouraging you to access the link.
 SU is also often written as S/U.

 What does TTM mean on Snapchat?